Preventing Tick Bites and Embeddings

 The female can be easily spotted by the white spot on her back.

 I haven’t ever seen one in my area of Wisconsin.
-Scary, worth knowing about for travel purposes but the allergies are still rare at this point.
+Scary, and worth knowing about for travel purposes but allergies are still rare at this point.

 Should The Threat Of Ticks Prevent You From Enjoying the Great Outdoors?

-No. Even though a person could place great fear in such a little creature, Just educate yourself and take some precautions so you know how to protect yourself, children, and pets.
+No. Even though a person could place great fear in such a little creature, Just educate yourself and take some precautions so you know how to protect yourself, your children, and your pets.

 AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission when you purchase from them, at no additional cost to you.
 Thank you for supporting this site!